-The ESTEEM Program is built on utilizing the technical skills of the students and supplementing them with a core business curriculum to develop a commercialization plan for a technology through a capstone thesis project.
-This thesis work performed by ESTEEM students is the cornerstone of the Program.
+The ESTEEM Program is built on utilizing the technical skills of the students and supplementing them with a core business curriculum to develop a commercialization plan for a technology through a capstone project.
+This work performed by ESTEEM students is the cornerstone of the Program.
 It requires a minimum investment of 15-20 hours per week of the student's time and energy from June to May.

 Students are supported by:

 - proven, successful, senior level executives/entrepreneurs who serve as commercial advisers.

 Innovation and entrepreneurship come to life in a powerful way through this unique program element, allowing students to experience the stages of thinking through bringing a real technology to market.

 Descriptions of past and present capstone projects can be found here.

 Liquid error: No such template 'featured_capstones'

 ESTEEM capstone projects come from three main sources: